 STANDARDS FOR MATHEMATICAL CONTENT 7.RP.A Analyze proportional relationships and use them to solve real-world and mathematical problems.
-7.RP.2 Recognize and represent proportional relationships between quantities: a.
+7.RP.2 Recognize and represent proportional relation ships between quantities: a.
 Decide whether two quantities are in a proportional relationship, e.g., by testing for equivalent ratios in a table or graphing on a coordinate plane and observing whether the graph is a straight line through the origin.
 7.RP.3 Use proportional relationships to solve multistep ratio and percent problems.
 Examples: simple interest, tax, markups and markdowns, gratuities and commissions, fees, percent increase and decrease, percent error.
 7.NS.A Apply and extend previous understandings of operations with fractions to add, subtract, multiply, and divide rational numbers.
 7.NS.3 Solve real-world and mathematical problems involving the four operations with rational numbers.
 7.EE.A Use properties of operations to generate equivalent expressions.
 7.EE 1 Apply properties of operations as strategies to add, subtract, factor, and expand linear expressions with rational coefficients.
 7.EE 2 Understand that rewriting an expression in different forms in a problem context can shed light on the problem and how the quantities in it are related.
-For example, $a + 0.05a = 1.05a$ means that "increase by 5%" is the same as "multiply by 1.05."
+For example, a + 0.05a = 1.05a means that "increase by 5%" is the same as "multiply by 1.05."
 7.EE.B Solve real-life and mathematical problems using numerical and algebraic expressions and equations.
-7.EE.3 Solve multi-step real-life and mathematical problems posed with positive and negative rational numbers in any form (whole numbers, fractions, and decimals), using tools strategically.
-Apply properties of operations to calculate with numbers in any form; convert between forms as appropriate; and assess the reasonableness of answers using mental computation and estimation strategies.
-For example: If a woman making \$25 an hour gets a 10% raise, she will make an additional 1/10 of her salary an hour, or \$2.50, for a new salary of \$27.50.
-If you want to place a towel bar 9 3/4 inches long in the center of a door that is 27 1/2 inches wide, you will need to place the bar about 9 inches from each edge; this estimate can be used as a check on the exact computation.
-STANDARDS FOR MATHEMATICAL PRACTICE SMP1 Make sense of problems and persevere in solving them.
-SMR2 Reason abstractly and quantitatively.
+7.EE.3 Solve multi-step real-life and mathematical problems posed with positive and negative ration numbers in any form (whole numbers, fractions, and decimals), using tools strategically.
+A properties of operations to calculate with numbers in any form; convert between forms as appropriate; and assess the reasonableness of answers using mental computation and esstrategies.
+For example: If a woman making \$25 an hour gets a 10% raise, she will make additional 1/10 of her salary an hour, or \$2.50, for a new salary of \$27.50.
+If you want to prove towel bar 9 3/4 inches long in the center of a door that is 27 1/2 inches wide, you will need the bar about 9 inches from each edge; this estimate can be used as a check on the exact computation.

+STANDARDS FOR MATHEMATICAL PRACTICE

+SMP1 Make sense of problems and persevere in solving them.

+SMP2 Reason abstractly and quantitatively.

 SMP3 Construct viable arguments and critique the reasoning of others.

 SMP4 Model with mathematics.

 SMP5 Use appropriate tools strategically.

+SMP6 Attend to precision.

+SMP7 Look for and make use of structure.

+SMP8 Look for and express regularity in repeated reasoning.
+9 781614 454250